ibm-cloud-docs/account/sw-instance-details.md

 You can delete your software instance by using Terraform.

-1. To install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform, follow the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud_notm}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
-The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.

-2. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to delete your software instance by using HashiCorp Configuration Language.
-For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

-3. You can delete the software instance by removing the following code block from your Terraform file.
+1. You can delete the software instance by removing the following code block from your Terraform file.
 You must have created the `cm_offering_instance` using the Terraform file.

    ```terraform
    resource "ibm_cm_offering_instance" "cm_offering_instance" {